 Why couldn’t the school open temporarily from other premises earlier?

-As the new school will be a Free School it will therefore be a matter for the EFA and the Trust whether they are willing to open elsewhere before a permanent site solution can be delivered.
-The EFA policy, which has been agreed with Treasury, is to not open a school in temporary accommodation until a permanent site has been secured.
+As the new school will be a Free School it will therefore be a matter for the ESFA and the Trust whether they are willing to open elsewhere before a permanent site solution can be delivered.
+The ESFA policy, which has been agreed with Treasury, is to not open a school in temporary accommodation until a permanent site has been secured.
 This ensures parents have assurance on the establishment of the school and avoids schools being accommodated in expensive temporary accommodation indefinitely.
 The Trust has indicated that it does not want to open the school on an alternative temporary site while the permanent school is being built.